papivot/k8s-operations/Moving to Distroless.md

 * `20`.
 By default, distroless has only 3 users -  `root`, `nonroot` and `nobody`.
 Since the image will be executed as a non root user, set the `USER` variable accordingly.
 * `21`.
 Default home directory of `nonroot` is `/home/nonroot`.
 Since our application needs to work in `/user/k8soper` set the `WORKDIR` accordingly.
 * `22`.
 Expose the port 8080.
 * `23`.
 Distroless images by default do not contain a shell.
 That means the Dockerfile `ENTRYPOINT` command, when defined, must be specified in `vector` form, to avoid the container runtime prefixing with a shell.
 For the same reasons, if the entrypoint is left to the default empty vector, the CMD command should be specified in `vector` form.
-Also, since we cannot provide a shell command, as per the docker
+Also, since we cannot provide a shell command, as per the Alpine Dockerfile, a simple Python wrapper was written to execute the two Python scripts - `/usr/local/bin/runhttp.py` and `/usr/local/bin/exportjson.py`.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NzI2OTkxMzUsMTgyMTY1OTc2NSwxOD
+eyJoaXN0b3J5IjpbLTE0OTA5MjEwNjAsMTgyMTY1OTc2NSwxOD
 A1MTU5MjQzXX0=
 -->